stevewillcock/grunt-msbuild/README.md

 Build projects with MSBuild and XBuild using Grunt

-## *** This repo is no longer maintained ***

-If you still need to run MSBuild as part of your Grunt workflow it might be sensible to find another way to do that.

 ## Getting Started

 This plugin targets Grunt `^1.3`.
 While it may work on older versions it's generally good practice to always use an up to date version of Grunt!